"Know the self as a rider in a chariot,

 Because the inherent nature of existence is joy, and because theinherent nature of joy is to wish for fullness, the Supreme AbsoluteTruth, in the never-ending pursuit of fullness, proceeds naturally toexpand itself - and to do so unlimitedly - into all the various aspectsof creation and into all the unlimited living entities and unlimitedphenomena that make up creation.

 Psychology examines behaviour, or rather the relationship betweenconsciousness and activity.
 According to some psychology can only beeuphemistically described as a science because the frames of referenceused in describing behaviour are ultimately aribtrary.
 Unlike solidmatter, consciousness is fundamentally amorphous and cannot be brokendown into constituent elements of an absolute nature, or at least notinto elements universally agreed upon as being absolute.

 In simple terms consciousness is the basic expression of existence andconsequently the basic cause of activity.
 In Western traditionDescartes also concluded that the basic proof of existence wasconsciousness, or as he put it, thought: cogito ergo sum.

 As the basis of action, the study of thought is felt to be the key tounderstanding why we do what we do.
 When what we do is percieved byourselves or others as wrong, or bad, or conducive to some undesirableresult, and thus a problem (for us and perhaps others) then the linkbetween consciousness (thought) and action needs to be examined.

 A fundamental aspect of the science of yoga also is the study between existence, consciousness and activity.

 The gross aspects of our physicality are considered to be made up of 5 "elements": earth, water, fire, air and ether.

-is that aspect of consciousness we use for discrimination, to conclude things, and therefore to make decisions.
+Intelligence is that aspect of consciousness we use for discrimination, to conclude things, and therefore to make decisions.